All Episodes

 Oh, yeah.

-It's a f it's available for pre-order now.
+It's available for pre-order now.

-We just announced it on Friday, Rush Revere and the Brave the First Patriots.
+We just announced it on Friday, Rush Revere and the brave, the first Patriots.

-I just wanted to let you know, I just want to remind everybody that it's up for sale now at all the usual places for pre-order.
+And I just wanted to let you know, I just wanted to remind everybody that it's up for sale now at all the usual places for pre-order and on sale on March the 11th.

 Thank you much.